KevinBorjaAnalytics/Project-Pizza-Restaurant-Sales/README.md

 ![alt text](assets/1_busiest_month.png)

 **Insight:**
-Although July is the peak month for orders, there doesn't seem to be a distinct seasonal pattern, as eight out of the twelve months have recorded over 4,000 total orders.
+Although July is the peak month for orders, there doesn't seem to be a distinct seasonal pattern as total orders fluctuates by month.
+This means that sales are unaffected my seasonal change or holidays.

+Eight out of the twelve months have recorded over 4,000 total orders which is a good indicator of steady demand throughout the year.

+**Recommendations:**

+**Marketing & Promotions:**
+Seasonal promotions during occasions like Christmas, New Year, Easter, and Halloween can boost sales by providing festive-themed products or seasonal discounts, such as Winter Sales.

-1. How many pizzas are we making during peak periods?
+#### 2. How many pizzas are we making during peak periods?

 ```sql
 SELECT